 Premier Marinas is delighted to announce that it has been granted planning permission for the development of Noss on Dart Marina.
-This is a hybrid application focusing on full planning permission for the development of the South Coast marina, boatyard, commercial buildings, hotel and a limited amount of residential; at this point Premier Marinas has only applied for outline planning for the majority of the residential development.
-The company's focus is very much on the marina and hotel which puts the employment creating elements of the redevelopment first.
+This is a hybrid application focusing on full planning permission for the development of the South Coast marina, boatyard, commercial buildings, hotel and a limited amount of residential; The company's focus will initially be on the marina and hotel which puts the employment creating elements of the redevelopment first.
 Construction of the hotel and 1st phase of residential development is anticipated to commence in the summer of 2022.

 Unlike most developers of sites of this nature, Premier Marinas will retain long term ownership over Noss on Dart Marina and most of the site.
 Key to Premier Marinas' long term interest in the site will be the marina and boatyard which we aspire to make the finest in the UK.
 To that end, Premier Marinas has been grateful for the valuable input we have received in consultation meetings with our berth holders, tenants and the local community surrounding the South Coast marina.
 Overall, our vision for Noss on Dart Marina is to create a vibrant place of interest that will work with the natural beauty of the site to secure the future of the marina for boaters and bring visitors, employment and investment opportunities into the area.

 Premier Marinas’ application for full planning permission for the development of the marina includes the following key elements:

 - Improved access via a wider and stronger railway bridge.

 - New infrastructure to support the redevelopment of the site including landscaping, drainage, roads, footpaths and upgraded utility supplies.

 - Wet berthing capacity expanded to 232 berths from 9m to 25m (averaging 12.5m).
 The new marina layout provides wide fairways and long fingers to reflect the site’s environment.